wp-plugins/contact-form-manager/readme.txt

 == Screenshots ==

 1. This is the form configuration page.
-2. This is a smaple contact form.
+2. This is a sample contact form.

 == Changelog ==